samschott/maestral/README.md

 BirdBox remembers its last settings and resumes syncing after a restart.
 You can also pause and resume syncing while BirdBox is running, add and remove exluded folders, and change the Dropbox location on the local drive.

 ## User interface
-Run `birdbox -gui` in the command line to start the BirdBox with a graphical user interface.
+Run `birdbox --gui` in the command line to start BirdBox with a graphical user interface.
 On first sync, Birdbox will run you through linking and configuring your Dropbox and then start syncing.
 The user interface is based on a status bar (menu bar) icon showing the current syncing status and a preference pane for configuration.

 <p align="center">
     <img src="/screenshots/menu_bar.png" height="300" title="Menu bar icon">